|Print Page | Close Window|

 At this point, I'll turn it back over to Peter for outlook, wrap up and the Q&A. Peter....

-Overall, our strategy of building our core and above-premium brands and driving sales with our innovation pipeline is working.
+Overall, our strategy of building our core and above-premium brands and driving sales through our innovation pipeline continues to deliver results.

 Now, before we start the Q&A portion of the call, a few quick comments: